 If you’re looking for developed Mammoth Cave camping, this is the spot for you.
 Located just 1/4 mile from the Visitor’s Center, guests at Mammoth Cave Campground are conveniently located near on-duty park rangers, trails, tour departures, and the shower and bathroom facilities.
 In addition to 99 tent-only sites and 6 RV sites, there are also Woodland Cottages available Memorial Day to Labor Day, Historic Cottages, and the Mammoth Park Lodge.
 53 of the sites are reservable and 52 of them are first-come, first-served.

 “One thing some may not know about this facility is that there is an actual dog kennel located on site (near the visitor’s center).
 Why is this such an amazing amenity?
-Well because you can’t take your pooch into the cave but you can still have them camping with you!
-So if you and your fido(s) are inseparable, fear not!
-The system is super easy and inexpensive.” -The Dyrt camper Sarah C.
+Well because you can’t take your pooch into the cave but you can still have them camping with you! ” -The Dyrt camper Sarah C.

 “We stayed on the Maple Springs side of the Green River to be closer to the mountain bike trails and are glad we did.
 The trails were great for both of us and we could ride straight from the campground.
 The campground was quiet and we had it completely to ourselves one night.
 We enjoyed ourselves so much that we almost stayed an additional night!” -The Dyrt camper Bounding Around